Community Relations Unit - Crime Prevention Tips

 The Community Relations Unit consists of certified Crime Prevention Practitioners whose primary goal is to promote community policing and crime prevention efforts.
 Officers establish partnerships with Neighborhood Associations and Crime Watch Groups throughout the city and coordinate specialized programs as Graffiti Abatement, Crime Stoppers, the RAD and radKIDS Self-Empowerment Safety program.
 Additionally, the practitioners teach crime reduction and personal safety seminars as well as target hardening strategies to citizens and community organizations.

-One of the lesser recognized programs conducted by these officers is known as CPTED (Crime Prevention Through Environmental Design).
-The CPTED program consists of the police review of construction projects and existing structures to identify environmental recommendations that would serve to reduce crime victimization.
-Some of the recommendations may include alterations to lighting, landscaping, window configurations or entry-way designs.
+In addition to offering business and residential security surveys, Community Relations officers conduct CPTED studies.
+CPTED (Crime Prevention Through Environmental Design) is a comprehensive review of pre-construction projects and existing structures to identify environmental improvements that would serve to reduce crime victimization.
+Environmental enhancements may include alterations to lighting, landscaping, window configurations or entry-way designs.

 For more information, please contact TPD's Community Relations Unit at (850) 891-4251, or via email.

 Crime Stoppers is a nonprofit organization that promotes a partnership between the media, law enforcement, and the community.
 Big Bend Crime Stoppers was started more than twenty years ago by a group of concerned citizens and the Tallahassee Police Department.
 Today, the program covers the six counties of the Big Bend: Franklin, Gadsden, Jefferson, Liberty, Leon, and Wakulla.